lenaAlenazi/IT271ProjectWeb/README.md

 # IT271 Project Web [ Quote ]
-This is the source codes and files of our web project "َQuote" , we use web languages : HTML , CSS , JavaScript, PHP , DATABASE in this project.
+This is the source codes and files of our web project [ Quote ] , we use web languages : HTML , CSS , JavaScript, PHP , DATABASE in this project.
 ## Implementation by group
 Lena , Bayan , Adiba , Mona ,Salma